Knox320R/MT5-trading-bot/IMPLEMENTED_STRATEGY.md

 3. **Four Independent Bots:**
    - Run in parallel
    - Don't interfere with each other
-   - Each has own state machine
+   - Each has own state machine and consecutive orders counter

 4. **Single Entry, Multiple Conditions:**
    - All entry conditions must be TRUE